wigginst/www-1/docs/source/storm.rst

 Building the Topology
 ---------------------

-This code arranges the components described earlier in to a graph.
+This code arranges the components described earlier into a graph.

 .. code-block:: java